knative/specs/specs/eventing/control-plane.md

 based on the `spec.broker` field on the Trigger; it is expected that the controller for a Broker will also control the associated Triggers.
-When the Broker's `Ready` condition is `true`, the Broker MUST provide a `status.address.url` which accepts all CloudEvents and MUST forward the received events to each associated Trigger whose `Ready` condition is `true`.
+When the Broker's `Ready` condition is `true`, the Broker MUST provide a `status.address.url` which accepts all valid CloudEvents and MUST forward the received events for filtering to each associated Trigger whose `Ready` condition is `true`.
 As described in the [Trigger Lifecycle](#trigger-lifecycle) section, a Broker MAY forward events to an associated Trigger which which does not currently have a `true` `Ready` condition, including events received by the Broker before the Trigger was created.

-When a Broker is created, its `spec.class` field MUST be populated to indicate which of several possible Broker implementations to use.
-It is RECOMMENDED to default the `spec.class` field on creation if it is unpopulated.
-Once created, the `spec.class` field MUST be immutable; the Broker must be deleted and re-created to change the `spec.class`.
-This pattern is chosen to make it clear that changing `spec.class` is not an atomic operation and that any implementation would be likely to result in message loss during the transition.
+The annotation `eventing.knative.dev/broker.class` may be used to select a particular implementation of a Broker.
+When a Broker is created, its implementation and the `spec.config` field MUST be populated (`spec.config` MAY be an empty broker) to indicate which of several possible Broker implementations to use.
+It is RECOMMENDED to default the `eventing.knative.dev/broker.class` field on creation if it is unpopulated.
+Once created, both fields MUST be immutable; the Broker must be deleted and re-created to change the implementation class or `spec.config`.
+This pattern is chosen to make it clear that changing the implementation class or `spec.config` is not an atomic operation and that any implementation would be likely to result in event loss during the transition.

 ## Trigger Lifecycle